What diet to follow before soccer training?

 THE DIET

-If we want to optimize the results of our training and achieve a quick and better recovery of our footballers during and between exercises and other activities, we must take into account which foods are optimal for each case.
+If we want to optimize the results of our training and achieve a quick and better recovery for our footballers during and between exercises and other activities, we must take into account which foods are optimal for each case.

 A well-selected diet offers many benefits to all athletes, some of them are: